syncfusion-content/asp.netwebforms-docs/aspnet/FileExplorer/Drag-and-Drop-Support.md

 # Drag and Drop Support

 The FileExplorer allows files to be moved from one folder to another by using drag and drop.
-It also supports uploading a file by dragging it from Windows Explorer to a folder in the FileExplorer control.You can enable or disable this support by using “**AllowDragAndDrop**” API of FileExplorer.
+It also supports uploading a file by dragging it from Windows Explorer to a folder in the FileExplorer control.
+You can enable or disable this support by using “**AllowDragAndDrop**” API of FileExplorer.

 In the aspx page, add “FileExplorer” element and specify the drag and drop option as specified below.